 Hand-Shred Jackfruit Pieces

-Canned jackfruit will be in triangle-like pieces, most with a thick base, a shreddable top portion, and some contain large seeds that look similar to Brazil nuts.
+Canned jackfruit will be in triangle-like pieces, most with a thick base, and a shreddable top portion.
+Often you’ll find some contain large seeds that look similar to Brazil nuts, too.

 Start by draining the jackfruit pieces and then rinse the pieces using a fine mesh strainer.
 Once they’re drained and rinsed, it’s time to begin shredding them by hand.